mathieui/pleaseshare/README.rst

   $ pip install -r requirements.txt

 And manage it as you would do with any other django application.
+Do not forget to add your website in the "Sites" section, because the web seed generated will be using example.com if you don’t.
-Also, do not forget to use a REAL web server to handle the uploaded files, else the webseeds won’t work, since the built-in file server do not support resuming.
+Also, do not forget to use a REAL web server to handle the uploaded files, else the webseeds won’t work, since the built-in file server do not support resuming file transfers.